aarong/feedme-spec/README.md

   subsequently treat the feed as either `Open` or `Closed`, depending on whether the message indicated success or failure.

-- The server must not transmit a `FeedCloseResponse`, `ActionRevelation`, or `FeedTermination` message referencing the feed.
+- The server must not transmit a `FeedCloseResponse`, `FeedAction`, or `FeedTermination` message referencing the feed.

 - If the client is complying with the specification, then the server will not